 4. To whom does the Freelance Isn’t Free Act apply?
-(Or…do I qualify as a “freelancer” under the Freelance Isn’t Free Act?)
+(Or…Who qualifies as a “freelancer” under the Freelance Isn’t Free Act?)

 FIFA defines who qualifies as a “freelance worker” very, very broadly.

 - You qualify as a freelancer entitled to special benefits under FIFA as long as you are hired to provide any sort of service in exchange for compensation within New York City.